-Also, the ICA published guidelines in order to clarify when it will impose administrative fines as the primary enforcement measure (instead of seeking criminal sanctions).
-The guidelines list numerous offences which will typically be enforced through administrative fines, including non-horizontal restrictive arrangements, gun-jumping violations, information exchange of non-secret information, abuse of dominant position and failure to comply with data requests.
+Further, the ICA published guidelines to clarify when it will impose administrative fines as the primary enforcement measure (instead of seeking criminal sanctions).
+The guidelines list numerous offences that will typically be enforced through administrative fines, including non-horizontal restrictive arrangements, gun-jumping violations, information exchange of non-secret information, abuse of dominant position and failure to comply with requests for information.

-The Law authorises the Director General and third parties to agree to a consent decree that provides, inter alia, for an amount of money to be paid to the state treasury in lieu of other enforcement measures.
-In recent years, the ICA increased its use of consent decrees, reaching consent decrees with, inter alia:
+The Law authorises the Director General of the ICA and third parties to agree to a consent decree that provides for, inter alia, an amount of money to be paid to the State Treasury in lieu of other enforcement measures.
+In recent years, the ICA has increased its use of consent decrees and has reached consent decrees with, inter alia:

-- Huliot (Agricultural Cooperation Association) Ltd (Huliot), in which Huliot admitted abuse of its monopoly position and will pay 2.5 million Israeli new shekels and the company deputy CEO will pay 95,000 Israeli new shekels; and
+- Huliot (Agricultural Cooperation Association) Ltd (Huliot), in which Huliot admitted abuse of its monopoly position.
+The company was fined 2.5 million shekels and the company deputy CEO was fined 95,000 shekels; and

-- E Schnapp & Co Works Ltd and the International JCI Group, according to which the cooperation between the parties will be significantly minimised and the parties will pay 1.1 million Israeli new shekels and 250,000 Israeli new shekels, respectively.
+- E Schnapp & Co Works Ltd and the International JCI Group, according to which the cooperation between the parties was ordered significantly reduced and the parties were fined 1.1 million shekels and 250,000 shekels, respectively.

 Often, the trigger for private enforcement in the past was based on criminal or an administrative enforcement action taken by the ICA.
-However, the new trend expands the said trigger to be enforcement actions taken by foreign competition authorities worldwide.
+However, the new trend has seen more enforcement actions taken by competition authorities in other countries.
 Other motions to certify class actions are based on claims against monopolists regarding excessive pricing.

-As noted, the past couple of years has seen many significant and influential developments in Israeli competition law and in the enforcement authorities of the Director General, inter alia, against the backdrop of unprecedented social protest against the increase in the cost of living.
+As noted, the past couple of years has seen many significant and influential developments in Israeli competition law and in the enforcement authorities of the Director General of the ICA, inter alia, against the backdrop of unprecedented social protests against the increase in the cost of living.

 For example, the ICA has published a call for comments on competition in the internet and digital economy.
 The aim of the call for comments is to receive input from the public, including start-up companies and leading and established companies in the high-tech sector, regarding contemporary issues in competition as they relate to the online world and the Israeli economy.
 Also, the ICA has published a call for comments on competition failures that stem from regulation as a part of the ICA’s markets department’s remapping of regulatory failures in various sectors.